milesj/rut/docs/matchers.md

 > toHaveProps(props: { [key: string]: unknown }): boolean

 Check that an element's props match all the provided props and their values.
-Arrays and objects will be matched using shallow equality.
+Arrays and objects will be matched using deep equality.

 ```tsx
 const { root } = render(<div id="foo" role="main" />);